 The Drs.
-John S. & Betty J. Schuchman Deaf Documentary Center at Gallaudet will host the "Becoming American" series.
-Films represent a selection of diverse immigration experiences drawn from both the past and the present.
-At each film screening we strive to add a "Deaf lens" to the topics raised via discussion.
-William Ennis, III, PhD, will introduce each film, provide historical context and co-moderate discussions.
+John S. & Betty J. Schuchman Deaf Documentary Center at Gallaudet hosted the "Becoming American" series.
+Films represented a selection of diverse immigration experiences drawn from both the past and the present.
+At each film screening we strived to add a "Deaf lens" to the topics raised via discussion.
+William Ennis, III, Ph.D., introduced each film, provide historical context and co-moderate discussions.

-The University is one of thirty-two sites nationwide selected to host this program series which is a project by City Lore in collaboration with the Immigration and Ethnic History Society and the International Coalition of Sites of Conscience.
-"Becoming American" has been made possible by a major grant from the National Endowment for the Humanities: Exploring the Human Endeavor.
+Gallaudet University was one of thirty-two sites nationwide selected to host this program series which was a project by City Lore in collaboration with the Immigration and Ethnic History Society and the International Coalition of Sites of Conscience.
+"Becoming American" was made possible by a major grant from the National Endowment for the Humanities: Exploring the Human Endeavor.

-The "Becoming American" film series is co-hosted by Multicultural Student Development and Mentoring and the Gallaudet University Museum.
+The "Becoming American" film series was co-hosted by Multicultural Student Development and Mentoring and the National Deaf Life Museum.